fouzdertech/business-suite-doc/financial-management/expense-management.md

 ## Overview

-CloudOnex Business Suite provides comprehensive tools for tracking and managing your business expenses.
+FouzderIT Business Suite provides comprehensive tools for tracking and managing your business expenses.
 This guide will help you understand how to record, categorize, and monitor your business expenses effectively.

 ## Recording Expenses